casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 Hardware Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Make sure the RFSoC platform board is running the proper linux image as explained in the :doc:`Getting Started tutorial <./tut_getting_started>` and that clocks are running (e.g., ZCU216 requires clocking module board be installed).
+Make sure the RFSoC platform board is running the proper Linux image as explained in the :doc:`Getting Started tutorial <./tut_getting_started>` and that clocks are running (e.g., ZCU216 requires clocking module board be installed).
 You will also need test signals at the inputs of the RFSoC.

 The tutorial ``.slx`` model files for different platforms are found `here <https://github.com/casper-astro/tutorials_devel/tree/master/rfsoc/tut_spec>`_.
 Extending the files to a different platform not yet provided is possible following this tutorial.
 Open one of the example model files and run the ``jasper`` command in the matlab command prompt to build the ``.fpg`` and ``.dtbo`` files (found in model projects ``outputs/`` folder).
-After this completes, we can now run and configure casperfpga to communicate with the hardware design to readout and plot output spectra!
+After this completes, we can now run and configure ``casperfpga`` to communicate with the hardware design to readout and plot output spectra!

 Python
 ^^^^^^^^^
 We assume here working with the ``RFSoC 4x2`` and provided ``rfsoc4x2_tut_spec.py`` script for reading output.
 But, these instructions and files can be extended to other files.
 An example of this would be to also compare the provided ``ZCU216`` examples.

 There are two prebuilt model files: one using the ``RFDC`` configured to output real time samples and the other enabling the digital down converter to output complex time samples.
 For the real spectrometer design the RFDC is set to sample at 3932.16 MHz with a decimation rate of ``2x``.
 The spectrometer uses the ``fft_wideband_real`` set to a transform size of 4096.
 The number of output bins is only the positive frequency with a a size of 2048.
-This is an effecitive bandwidth from 0 to 983.04 MHz.
+This is an effective bandwidth from 0 to 983.04 MHz.
 The complex spectrometer design is also set to sample at 3932.16 MHz with a decimation rate of ``2x``.
 However, in this design the fine mixer is used with the NCO set to ``-983.04 MHz``.
 The FFT is set to transform to a size of 2048.
 With sufficient anti-alias filtering the effective bandwidth of this design is from 0 to 1966.08 MHz.

 It may be helpful to first run the python script in the two operating modes before going through the script.
 This can help identify what the script does by knowing before what is being presented.